Last Revised and Approved by the Board of Trustees: October 18, 2013

 (vii) any special arrangements requested by the donor concerning disposition (e.g., price considerations, time duration prior to disposition, potential buyers, realtors, or brokers with whom the donor would like the university to list the property, etc.).

-(b) The general counsel will provide legal advice to the president regarding the proposed property.
+(b) The director of governmental and legal affairs will provide legal advice to the president regarding the proposed property.
 The president shall communicate the final determination to the vice president for institutional advancement.
-The vice president for institutional advancement shall communicate the university’s decision to the donor in writing, including any conditions imposed by the president and/or general counsel prior to acceptance.
+The vice president for institutional advancement shall communicate the university’s decision to the donor in writing, including any conditions imposed by the president and/or director of governmental and legal affairs prior to acceptance.

-(c) If a proposed gift of real property is approved by the president, the director of advancement records will record the gift on behalf of the university upon notice by the general counsel that the property has been properly recorded in the local Conveyance Office or Registry of Deeds.
+(c) If a proposed gift of real property is approved by the president, the director of advancement records will record the gift on behalf of the university upon notice by the director of governmental and legal affairs that the property has been properly recorded in the local Conveyance Office or Registry of Deeds.
 The university will not appraise or assign a value to the gift property.
 It is the donor’s responsibility to establish a value for the gift and to provide, at the donor’s expense, a qualified appraisal required by the IRS.

 (d) The execution and delivery of a deed of gift or other appropriate conveyance will complete the gift.
-The costs associated with the conveyance and delivery of the gift, including but not limited to recording fees and, if deemed necessary by the general counsel, a current survey, title insurance and/or an attorney’s title opinion, will be either paid by the donor or charged to the fund code of the department(s), program(s), or endowment(s) to benefit by the donation.
+The costs associated with the conveyance and delivery of the gift, including but not limited to recording fees and, if deemed necessary by the director of governmental and legal affairs, a current survey, title insurance and/or an attorney’s title opinion, will be either paid by the donor or charged to the fund code of the department(s), program(s), or endowment(s) to benefit by the donation.
 In addition, the IRS for gifts of real property requires the filing of Form 8283 by the donor.
 This form should be sent to the director of planned gifts for execution by the university.

 The following are general guidelines or considerations in connection with gifts of tangible personal property:

-E. Fully paid up, or otherwise vested, insurance policies for which Loyola University is owner and sole beneficiary will be recorded as “future” expectancies of the university at the unrealized death benefit (face value) of the policy in cases when the insured is age 65 or older, and at the replacement value for donors younger than 65.
-See Section III, D below for administrative procedures related to gifts of life insurance.
+E. Fully paid up, or otherwise vested, insurance policies.
+Fully paid up, or otherwise vested, insurance policies for which Loyola University is owner and sole beneficiary will be recorded as “future” expectancies of the university at the unrealized death benefit (face value) of the policy in cases when the insured is age 65 or older, and at the replacement value for donors younger than 65.
+(See Sections IV.D., page 14 and VI.D.15, page 20 for administrative procedures related to gifts of life insurance.)

-F. Bequest intentions, commitments of unpaid insurance policies, and other revocable deferred gifts will be recorded as “future” expectancies of the university at the value established in writing by the donor through a bequest intention form, a deferred pledge agreement, a contract to make a will, a letter, or a copy of appropriate sections of the will or of the insurance or trust document, etc.
+F. Bequest intentions, commitments of unpaid insurance policies, and other revocable deferred gifts.
+Bequest intentions, commitments of unpaid insurance policies, and other revocable deferred gifts will be recorded as “future” expectancies of the university at the value established in writing by the donor through a bequest intention form, a deferred pledge agreement, a contract to make a will, a letter, or a copy of appropriate sections of the will or of the insurance or trust document, etc.

 For purposes of current income tax deductions, such gifts will be receipted at the charitable deduction value as established by law.